+- Surrealism

+- Landscapes

+- Social Issues and Street Art

 - Objects and Still Life

-- Social Issues perceived in Art

-- Landscapes

-- Surrealism in Ceramics

 - Mixed Media Sculpture

 - People and Events

 - Places, Spaces and Architecture

-- Ceramic Casting and Design
+- Ceramics and Design

-- Modernist Painting
+- Modernist Painting and Abstraction

 - The Physical and Psychological world of the artist.

 - Investigating such concepts as beliefs, social and peer groups, mass media, gender, ethnic origins.